-Instructions for preparation of reconstituted diet, e.g.
+Instructions for preparation of reconstituted diet, e. g.

-2 levelled scoops added to 50 ml water = XX ml milk

-4 levelled scoops added to 100 ml water = XX ml milk

--The entire content of the packaging e.g., 400 g (estimate); added to 2200 ml water = XX ml milk

--Instruction for hygienic use of the scoop.
+- 2 levelled scoops added to 50 ml water = XX ml milk - 4 levelled scoops added to 100 ml water = XX ml milk - -The entire content of the packaging e.g., 800 g (estimate); added to 4400 ml water = XX ml milk - -Instruction for hygienic use of the scoop.

-Instruction to 'Discard any feed that has not been consumed within two hours.
+Instruction to "Discard any feed that has not been consumed within two hours."
+Labelling must comply with the WHA International Code of Marketing for breastmilk substitutes.